elizabethnewman/hessQuik/paper/paper.md

 ## Implemented `hessQuik` Layers

-The `hessQuik` package includes a variety of popular functions which can be composed to form complex models.
+`hessQuik` includes a variety of popular layers and their derivatives.
+These layers can be composed to form complex models.
 Each layer incorporates a nonlinear activation function, $\sigma: \Rbb \to \Rbb$, that is applied entry-wise.
 The `hessQuik` package provides several activation functions, including sigmoid, hyperbolic tangent, and softplus.
 Currently supported layers include the following:

-* `singleLayer`: This layer consists of an affine transformation followed by pointwise nonlinearity.
-Multilayer perceptron neural networks are built upon these layers.
+* `singleLayer`: This layer consists of an affine transformation followed by pointwise nonlinearity
 	\begin{align}
 	 g_{\text{single}}(\bfu) = \sigma(\bfK \bfu + \bfb)
 	\end{align}
 	where $\bfK$ and $\bfb$ are a weight matrix and bias vector, respectively, that can be tuned via optimization methods.
+Multilayer perceptron neural networks are built upon these layers.

-* `residualLayer`: This layer differs from a single layer by including a skip connection.
-It is the building block of residual neural networks (ResNet) [@He2016:deep].
+* `residualLayer`: This layer differs from a single layer by including a skip connection
 	\begin{align}
 	g_{\text{residual}}(\bfu) = \bfu + h\sigma(\bfK\bfu + \bfb)
 	\end{align}
 	where $h > 0$ is a step size.
+Residual layers are the building blocks of residual neural networks (ResNets) [@He2016:deep].
 ResNets can be interpreted as discretizations of differential equations or dynamical systems [@HaberRuthotto2017; @E2017].

 * `ICNNLayer`: The input convex neural network layer preserves convexity of the composite function with respect to the input features.
 Our layer follows the construction of [@amos2017input].